luord/luord.github.io/content/pages/resume.md

 Systems Engineer with strong skills in development, operations and lifecycle management.

-Over five years of experience as a polyglot full-stack developer, follower of good principles like SOLID, DRY and TDD in my code and who has introduced DevOps techniques such as continuous deployment in different projects .
+Over five years of experience as a polyglot full-stack developer, follower of good principles like SOLID, DRY and TDD in my code and who has introduced DevOps techniques such as continuous integration in different projects.

 Equally effective in a team environment or as a lone specialist.
 ___